droe/xnumon/test/SPEC.md

 ### Bugs

-Output of the test runner is a bit messy and could be improved.

 There is no syntax yet to access array members.

 Logs are simply read from `/var/log/xnumon.log`; the framework does not know